pelithne/api-management-workshop/instructions.md

 ![Image](./media/missing-sub-key.PNG)

 As the error message indicates, this is because the API requires a subscription key to allow access.
 This key should be passed in an HTTP header along with the GET request.
-One easy way of sending an HTTP request with a custom HTTP header is to use the tool **Postman**.
+One easy way of sending an HTTP request with a custom HTTP header is to use the tool **Postman** (https://www.getpostman.com/).

 The custom header you need to add is named ````Ocp-Apim-Subscription-Key````.
 You can find this info under ````settings````.

 The value for the key can be found in the **Subscription** field of the API Management instance
 ![Image](./media/subscription.PNG)

 You need the key under ````Product:Unlimited```` because that was the product we used when creating the API.
-Click on the the dots at the far end to display the key, and make a cpoy of it.
+Click on the the dots at the far end to display the key, and make a copy of it.

 After pasting the URL and the HTTP header into Postman, your request would look something like:
 ![Image](./media/postman.PNG)